adrianbacceli/Knowledge_Management/content/Infrastructure/Cloud/Google Cloud Security.md

 ```

 [[Security in the cloud (5 Layers).canvas|Security in the cloud (5 Layers)]]

 ---
+## Sovereign Clouds

+> [!definition]
+> **Sovereign Cloud**
+> A cloud setup confined to a specific country or region, ensuring data handling complies with local privacy laws.

+## Key Points

+- Ensures national laws govern data access and processing.
+- Supports national security by keeping sensitive data (e.g., healthcare) local.
+- Enables digital sovereignty for governments.
+- Adds cost and complexity for global organizations.

+> [!warning]
+> Non-compliance may result in being barred from operating in that region.

+---
 ## 🧑‍🚒 Defense In Depth ([[NIST CSF 2.0|NIST Cybersecurity Framework]])